Could Oregon's congressional delegation be equally split betweens D's and R's? - NewsBreak

 SALEM, Ore.
 (KTVZ) -- The results are in!
 Students across Oregon participated the League of Women Voters of Oregon's 2022 Oregon Student Mock Election for a realistic voting experience, endorsed by Gov. Kate Brown and Secretary of State Shemia Fagan.
 The League of Women Voters of Oregon created a mock...

-In rural Oregon, psilocybin is on the ballot – but still a mystery
+In many parts of rural Oregon, psilocybin treatment is on the Nov.
+8 ballot – but what it entails is still a mystery

-Your browser does not support the audio element.
 Pat Shannon is a restaurateur and a commissioner for Gilliam County in north Central Oregon.
 He and two colleagues on the county board voted to put a ballot measure opting Gilliam County out of Oregon’s new psilocybin therapy program, in front of voters this November.
+He’s also a recovering...

 Oregon voter turnout surpasses 20% with a week to go